MehmetAzizYirik/ChemReservoir/README.md

 # ChemReservoir
-ChemReseervoir: An Open-Source Framework for Chemically-Inspired Reservoir Computing
+ChemReservoir: An Open-Source Framework for Chemically-Inspired Reservoir Computing